TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-h2a-advisory.md

 - [Supported scenarios and requirements](https://docs.microsoft.com/azure/site-recovery/hyper-v-azure-support-matrix)
  for replicating Hyper-V VMs to Azure

-- Run [Deployment planner](https://docs.microsoft.com/azure/site-recovery/hyper-v-deployment-planner-overview) for capacity planning, and check whether your network bandwidth and storage allocations are sufficient for the amount of churn in your VMs
+- Run [Deployment planner](https://docs.microsoft.com/azure/site-recovery/hyper-v-deployment-planner-overview) for capacity planning, and to check whether your network bandwidth and storage allocations are sufficient for the amount of churn in your VMs

 - [Azure Site Recovery Pricing](https://docs.microsoft.com/azure/site-recovery/site-recovery-faq#pricing)

-## **Recommended documents**
+## **Recommended Documents**

 The following tutorial series show you how to set up disaster recovery for on-premises VMs: